Beautiful landscapes, stunning monuments, beautiful art and delicious food make Rome one of the most popular destinations in the world.

-If you visiting Rome and would like to save while there here are some tips you can find useful.
-This tips will help you save time and money, and some of them will even bring you an authentic experience of the local life.
+While it can seem like a luxury destination, there are plenty of ways to save money on your trip.
+Tips we offer you below will help you save your time and money, and some of them will even bring you an authentic experience of the local life.

-If you wish to visit Rome on a budget consider travelling out of season.
-In Rome this would be in the period starting from November until April with exception of Christmas and New year's holidays as well as the Easter.
-In this period you will find great hotels and private accommodation on reduced prices (some of them reduced 50%).
-Also this ways you will avoid large crowds in the city during the season.
+If you wish to save on accommodation in Rome consider travelling out of season.
+In Rome this would be the period starting from mid-November until April with exception of Christmas and New Year's holidays as well as Easter.

-Piazza Navona is beautiful square in the historic centre of Rome which features three magnificent fountains and is popular place to sip a cappuccino, shop or watch street performers.
+Wander throughout the Rome and visit beautiful Roman squares - Campo dei' Fiori, Piazza del Popolo or Piazza Navona which features three magnificent fountains and is popular place to sip a cappuccino or watch street performers.

 Visit the Imperial Forums - the ruins of ancient Roman squares which are situated close to Colosseum and take some amazing photos of them.